-The Department of Elementary and Secondary Education (DESE) in partnership with the Massachusetts School Mental Health Consortium (MASMHC) is pleased to offer an opportunity for district teams to engage in a learning collaborative during the 2020-2021 school year.
-This opportunity is facilitated by the National Center for School Mental Health (NCSMH), and will focus on establishing comprehensive school mental health systems in Massachusetts and in other participating states.
-State team planning members will also include representatives from parent and youth leadership organizations (CPLAN and PPAL/YouthMove), the Department of Mental Health (DMH), the Department of Public Health (DPH), the Department of Children & Families (DCF), and MassHealth.
+The Department of Elementary and Secondary Education (DESE) in partnership with the Massachusetts School Mental Health Consortium (MASMHC) is pleased to again offer the opportunity for district teams to engage in a learning collaborative.
+This 2021-2022 school year opportunity is facilitated by the National Center for School Mental Health (NCSMH).
+The focus is on establishing comprehensive school mental health systems in Massachusetts and in other participating states.
+State team members include representatives from parent and youth leadership organizations (CPLAN and PPAL/YouthMove), the Department of Mental Health (DMH), the Department of Public Health (DPH), the Department of Children & Families (DCF), and MassHealth.

 A Comprehensive School Mental Health System (CSMHS) is defined as school-district-community-family partnerships that provide a continuum of evidence-based mental health services to support students, families, and the school community.
 A CSMHS: